amir-kedem/Portfolio/README.md

 Data Science & Machine Learning Portfolio

 Author: Amir Kedem
-Role Intent: Product Manager / Data Science Collaborator
+Role Intent: Product Manager / Data Science, AI, ML Engineer

-🧭 Overview
+# Overview

 This repository showcases a curated selection of data science, machine learning and deep-learning projects undertaken by me, designed to demonstrate hands-on experience in end-to-end workflows, algorithm development, implementation, evaluation and documentation.
 As I pursue my next professional challenge, this portfolio serves to illustrate my technical depth, analytical mindset and ability to collaborate across disciplines.

-🚀 What’s included
+# What’s included

 The repository is organised into the following folders, each containing Jupyter notebooks, supporting scripts and documentation that highlight key workflows: